Endicott College: Campus

 The college campus is located on 235 acre oceanfront property on the North Shore of Massachusetts Bay, in an area known as the Gold Coast.

-Endicott's main academic buildings include the Samuel C. Wax Academic Center, Curtis L. Gerrish School of Business & Ginger Judge Science Center, Walter J. Manninen Center for the Arts, Center for Nursing, and Van Loan School of Graduate & Professional Studies.
+Endicott's main academic buildings include the Samuel C. Wax Academic Center, Curtis L. Gerrish School of Business & Ginger Judge Science Center, Walter J. Manninen Center for the Arts, and the Cummings School for Nursing & Health Sciences.
 The Diane M. Halle Library serves as the main library on campus and also houses additional classrooms and student support services.

+Endicott College has international sites in Spain and Ireland.